Compare Small Business Loans

 Like standard SBA loans, Express loans can be used for the following purposes:

 - Working capital.

 - Machinery and equipment purchases.

 - Real estate, including purchasing land or buildings, construction, and renovations.

 Express loans can also be issued as a term loan (like standard SBA loans) or as a revolving line of credit.
 Repayment terms and rates will vary based on what type of loan you choose, what you plan to use the funds for, and how much you borrow.

 SBA Express Loan Rates and Terms

 The SBA sets maximum loan amounts, repayment terms and interest rates for the Express Loan program.
 The maximum interest rate is based on the Prime Rate plus a margin of 4.5% or 6.5%.
 Your actual rates and terms will be set by your lender, and they may be lower than the maximums listed below.
-It’s up to you to negotiate with your lender to get the best terms possible.
+It’s up to you to negotiate with your lender to get your best terms possible.